 Glass bowls may work fine for making meringue, but don’t drop the bowl, as there is always a chance of breakage.

 You can beat the egg whites by hand with a wire whisk; however, using either an electric stand or a hand mixer is far easier.
-Use room-temperature egg whites and use a large size bowl.
+Use room-temperature egg whites and a large bowl.

 Also, add any flavorings at this point.
 Continue beating the egg white mixture on medium to medium-high speed until stiff peaks form; stiff peaks will look like a soft, glossy meringue and hold their shape when the beater is lifted.

-Therefore, if no whole eggs, yolks, or unbeaten whites are used in the batter, the cake will rise beautifully in the oven and then collapse as soon as the cake begins to cool.
+Therefore, if no whole eggs, yolks, or unbeaten whites are used in the batter, the cake will rise beautifully in the oven and collapse as soon as the cake begins to cool.

 For cakes made with little or no flour, more egg yolks are generally needed to support the cake.
 The cake will still probably fall when cooled, resulting in a moist and tender cake.